Radon mitigation typically costs between $1500 to $2500 here in Minnesota.

 How to Choose a Radon Mitigation Contractor

-If I were looking for an estimate for radon mitigation, I would look for the following.
+If I were looking for an estimate for radon mitigation, look for the following in addition to radon mitigation costs.

 - A contractor that will come to my home to provide an estimate and explain my options.